 Put the okra in a large mixing bowl and sprinkle over all of the dry ingredients except the salt.
-Season with salt just before frying (or else the okra will release water and become soggy).

 Deep-fry the okra a few at a time until crisp.
 Remove and drain on paper towels.
 Repeat with remaining okra in batches, adding more oil as needed.